muskaan-gupta/Flashcard-Learning-Tool/README.md

 ## ✨ Features

 ### 🧠 Flashcards
 - Create flashcards with questions and answers
 - Flip animation for learning through active recall
 - Like your own cards for marking important ones
 - Delete cards you no longer need

+### 🤖 Demo Login
+- Provided a email and password to every user
+- Try every feature without Sign-Up

 ### 🔍 Explore Page
 - View **all flashcards created by any user**